What is Social Engineering?

 “Everybody knows that this process doesn’t work…”

-You discuss a topic that is related with the main topic.
+You discuss a topic that is related to the main topic.

 For example, you discuss the catering at a work party when in fact you want to know about the type of access outside vendors.